DuNST: Dual Noisy Self Training for Semi-Supervised Controllable Text Generation: Methodology

 To understand why DuNST could work well, we interpret its advantages with the following theorem:

 \begin{theorem} Optimizing the training objective of DuNST is equivalent to approximately minimizing the upper bound of

-where $p$ is the real joint distribution, $q_\theta$ is and $q_{\theta'}$ are models estimated at the current and last ST iteration, respectively, and $u$ is the noise distribution. \end{theorem} \emph{Proof}.
+where $p^{*}$ is the real text distribution, $q_\theta$ and $q_{\theta'}$ are models estimated at the current and last ST iteration, respectively, and $u$ is a noise distribution. \end{theorem} \emph{Proof}.
 See Appendix~\ref{sec:apdix-theorem}.

-In Theorem \ref{thrm}, the first KL term corresponds to the optimization of our dual VAE which approximates the real joint distribution.
-The second term corresponds to the classic Self-training which works as a regularization.
-As depicted in Fig.~\ref{fig_theorem}, such regularization performs some kind of exploitation to refine the learned space.
-The last term is the noise to enhance exploration.
-Compared to the isotropic synthetic noise (too noisy) and the hard pseudo text (inflexible), DuNST with soft pseudo text could explore potential directions, cover larger space and thus further push the boundary.
+In Theorem \ref{thrm}, the first KL term corresponds to the optimization of Eq.(\ref{dvaeloss}) that approximates the real distribution.
+The second term corresponds to classic Self-training, which works as a regularization.
+As depicted in Fig.~\ref{fig_theorem}, such regularization forces the model to fit the already learned space, causing over-exploitation.
+The last one is the noise to enhance exploration.
+Compared to the isotropic synthetic noise (too noisy) and the hard pseudo text (too sparse), DuNST with soft pseudo text could explore potential directions, cover larger space more smoothly, and thus further push the boundary.